appwriters-dev/masterflutter/chapters/ch05-flutter-basics/ls03-basic-layout.md

 ![Basic layout](/images/ch05-ls03-pr-01.png)

+> **Tip**: Use `Image.network` to display your image.
+Don't forget to post screenshot after you are done to your social networks with hashtag #masterflutter

 ### 2. Product Card

 Build a product card that displays product image, title, price and rating.
 Use `Row`, `Column`, `Padding`, `Image` and `Icon` widgets.